Jelvig/Olympus/README.md

+<!-- PROJECT LOGO -->
 # Olympus

-<!-- PROJECT LOGO -->
-# Meme Generator
-_Simple meme image generator created for Udacity Nanaodegree program_.
+_Two Part program that either helps consolidate future CodeSet orders or remove low-volume probes from inventory_.

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Program

 ![Meme Generator in action](.sphinxdocs/_static/screencast-demo.gif)